Education (EDD)

 Once the dissertation proposal and IRB application have been approved, candidates will begin their dissertation studies.
 In EDD 720, candidates will learn how to manage and organize the collection of data.
 They will also learn how to begin preliminary data analysis.
 As a precursor to EDD 770 and EDD 775, candidates will reflect on their data and will begin to refine analytic methods.
 Candidates will also conduct ongoing reflection regarding the data collection and analysis phases of their research.
 Additionally, in this course, candidates will learn how to form their research into a proposal for a scholarly conference.

 With data collection completed, candidates will process what their data mean in the literacy arena.
 This course will not only emphasize the analysis of the study's results but what the findings mean.
 Candidates will learn to construct the following sections for the final chapters of the dissertation: results expressed and discussed, conclusions drawn, limitations described, implications for literacy stated, and recommendations for further research delineated.
-At the completion of this course, the candidate will be prepared for his/her dissertation defense.
+Pre-requisites: EDD710 EDD720

 This course explores the principles of effective leadership in general and specifically in the field of literacy.
 The strong leader's ability to function as both inspired visionary and skilled manager will be discussed.
 Doctoral candidates will develop process skills to build consensus, communicate effectively, and resolve conflict in order to align resources with a shared vision.
 Opportunity to dialogue with significant literacy leaders past and present and to explore leadership opportunities will be made available.
 The research, writing, and submission of literacy grants will be a key facet of this course.